misiektoja/lol_monitor/docs/troubleshooting.md

 Some matches need an OAuth (RSO) access token that the tool does not hold.
 By default those are skipped without a notice.
 Set `INCLUDE_FORBIDDEN_MATCHES = True` or pass `-f` to see a notice where each one was skipped.

+### Long lines wrap and make the output hard to read

+Set `TRUNCATE_CHARS` or pass `--truncate N` to cut each screen line to a maximum width, with `999` to use the width of the terminal.
+The log file keeps the full line, which is also why the setting is ignored when logging is off with `-d`.
+It needs the optional `wcwidth` library and `--doctor` says whether that is installed.
+See [Terminal Truncation](configuration.md#terminal-truncation).

 ## Reporting a Problem

 Include the version and the exact message you saw: